topliceanu/webdev/2014/ajax/slides.md

     - distributed systems: databases, file systems, processing systems, architectures, etc.
     - cloud (cloud providers, their services, their cost, benchmarks, implementations)
         - all of them have free quotas, so you can try things out.
+        - how to build scalable systems: distributed queues, load ballancing, etc.

     - software develpment methodologies: agile, TDD (Keep code quality high)
     - OOP